Estuary

 • Manual Management: While highly customizable, Singer requires manual setup and management, which can increase complexity for organizations without strong engineering resources.

-• Limited Automation: Singer lacks built-in automation features found in other ETL platforms, meaning users need to rely on external tools to schedule and monitor jobs.
+• Limited Automation: Singer lacks built-in automation features in other ETL platforms, meaning users must rely on external tools to schedule and monitor jobs.

 Pricing

-As an open-source framework, Singer is free to use.
-However, organizations that deploy Singer will need to consider the cost of development, maintenance, and infrastructure required to run and monitor ETL jobs, particularly if they are running large or complex pipelines.
+Singer is free to use as an open-source framework.
+However, organizations that deploy Singer must consider the cost of development, maintenance, and infrastructure required to run and monitor ETL jobs, particularly if running large or complex pipelines.

 Key Considerations When Selecting an ETL Tool: